A blog piece I wrote for the company website: http://mtibytes.com/post/Biggest-security-fails-of-2015-and-a-look-ahead-to-emerging-threats-in-2016

-However, many of the attacks over the course of the year were avoidable.
+Yet, many of the attacks over the course of the year were avoidable.
 Had the companies in question been more diligent over their testing and security protocols, some of the breaches would not have been as successful.

 Security fails of 2015

 The other security failing this year has been phishing attacks, a method that can result in malware entering a network, leading to data theft.
 Phishing attacks can come in the form of a legitimate email from a company that redirects the user to a fake external site.
-Personal information will then be requested and captured for future brute force attacks.
+Personal information is then requested and captured for future brute force attacks.

 Prevention is simple

 Education within the company and targeted solutions aimed at monitoring data exfiltration should be a priority.
-A company’s security cannot be reliant on only using their security solutions as a shield – their workforce can and often will be a weak spot in their armor.
+A company’s security cannot be reliant on only using their security solutions as a shield – their workforce can and often will be a weak spot in their armour.
 Employee education on data governance, access and removal of data should be at the top of a company’s IT security resolutions for 2016.

 Emerging security threats in 2016

 The frequency and level of sophistication of ransomware threats looks set to increase in 2016, as the attacks are so effective.
 This is especially the case, as corrective measures to protect from attacks are rarely in place.